ehunck/crfc-starter-robot/README.md

 You now have `main_app.elf` to load via a debugger, or `main_app.uf2` that can be installed and run on your Raspberry Pi Pico via drag and drop.

 To upload via USB, hold down the BOOTSEL button while plugging it in.
 This will mount a device called RPI-RP2 to copy your UF2 file into.
+See
-See https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html for more detailed instructions on managing the device.
+[raspberry-pi-pico.html](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) for more detailed instructions on managing the device.

+## Prebuilt Firmware

+If you don't have time to build up the firmware yourself, you can go to the releases to find the latest pre-built binary.

 ## Develop with VSCode